HemaShenoy/gbuildhacathon/README.md

 Study Mate is a comprehensive web application designed to assist students in managing their academic tasks effectively.
 It provides features such as Test Score Tracker, Attendance Management with a calendar view, Expense Tracker, Deadline Reminders with recurring notifications, and secure user authentication using Firebase.

+## Technologies Used

+- **Frontend**:
+  - React for building the user interface.
+  - HTML/CSS for styling and structure.
+  - JavaScript for interactive functionalities.

+- **Backend**:
+  - Firebase for authentication.

 ## Installation Instructions

 1. Clone the Study Mate repository from GitHub.